 You Must Avoid Toxic Wheat No Matter What

 The bottom line is that avoidance of conventional wheat in the United States is absolutely imperative even if you don’t currently have a gluten allergy or wheat sensitivity.
+This includes bypassing food products made with it such as the popular meat substitute seitan also called vital wheat gluten.
 The increase in the amount of glyphosate applied to wheat closely correlates with the rise of celiac disease and gluten intolerance.
 Dr. Seneff points out that the increases in these diseases are not just genetic in nature, but also have an environmental cause as not all patient symptoms are alleviated by eliminating gluten from the diet.

 The effects of deadly glyphosate on your biology are so insidious that lack of symptoms today means literally nothing.